AmazingBooks/Key-Concepts-in-Javascript/README.md

  #### Creating a Simple Proxy
  When you use the Proxy constructor to make a proxy, you’ll pass it two arguments: the **target** and a **handler**.
- What is a handler? - A handler is an object that defines one or more traps.
-The proxy uses the default behavior for all operations except when traps are defined for that operation.
+ **What is a handler?** - A handler is an object that defines one or more traps.
  To create a simple forwarding proxy, you can use a handler with no traps, like this:

 ```javascript
 let target = {};